-We note that, prior to the legislative amendments coming into effect on 16 May 2024, some energy infrastructure companies may have revised their accepted safety cases without submitting the revisions to Energy Safe for assessment (e.g., where the energy infrastructure company decided that the change was not significant).
-However, this is not permissible from 16 May 2024.
+We note that, prior to the legislative amendments that came into effect on 16 May 2024, some energy infrastructure companies may have revised their accepted safety cases without submitting the revisions to Energy Safe for assessment (e.g., where the energy infrastructure company decided that the change was not significant).
+However, this is no longer permissible from 16 May 2024.